NahalG/Telling-Stories-with-Data/FinalProjectpart1.md

 ## The Method & Medium

 I will be using Shorthand, flourish, and Tableau to develop the narrative which can easily be presented to audiences whilst maintaining the interactive feature of the graphs/charts.
-I plan to seek the help of ChatGPT and Dall-E along to develop content (more so will try to screen-record the use of these software and embed them in the pitch to reiterate the ideology).
-I will also make use of images from google to enhance the aesthetics of the presentation.
+I plan to seek the help of ChatGPT and Dall-E to develop content (more so will try to screen-record the use of these software and embed them in the pitch to reiterate the point).
+I will also use images from google to enhance the aesthetics of the presentation.